cyberglot/wenkokke.github.io/posts/2016-03-21-breadboxes-and-distributional-semantics.md

 tags         : [games, linguistics, python]
 ---

-Quite a while ago, [UnicornPower][UnicornPower] introduced me to a game called *Breadbox*.
+Quite a while ago, [UnicornPower](https://github.com/UnicornPower) introduced me to a game called *Breadbox*.
 It's an experimental cousin of *20 Questions*, also known as *Plenty Questions*, which is played by two players---or more, really---who we'll name Allie and Blake:

- 1. Allie thinks of something.
+  - Allie thinks of something.
- 2. As their first question, Blake asks *"Is it a breadbox?"*
+  - As their first question, Blake asks *“Is it a breadbox?”*
- 3. Allie---who, seeing the mandatory first question, obviously wouldn't choose a breadbox---answers *"No, it's not!"*
+  - Allie---who, seeing the mandatory first question, obviously wouldn't choose a breadbox---answers *“No, it's not!”*

 From there on out, all Blake's questions have to be of the form…

-> Is it more like a *breadbox*, or more like…?
+  - *“Is it more like a breadbox, or more like…?”*

 …where *breadbox* is replaced by whatever the current guess is, and the dots are filled in with whatever Blake wants.
+Let’s see if we can write an AI for playing this game!

 <!--more-->

-For instance, a quick game might look like this:
+Okay, before we get started, let’s look at an example of a quick game:

 Allie
 : I'm thinking of something…